Sanctuary MS Nile Adventurer

 Egypt has year-round sun, and almost no rain.
 Daytime temperatures range from pleasantly warm in the winter to very hot in the summer.
 Northerly cities such as Cairo and Alexandria are generally about 5ºC cooler than southerly areas such as Aswan and Abu Simbel.
 Nights in the desert can be extremely cold.

-To start planning your holiday to Sanctuary MS Nile Adventurer
+Call us on 020 3993 8476 to start planning your holiday to Sanctuary MS Nile Adventurer or take a look at our itineraries to Egypt

 The Sanctuary MS Nile Adventurer is a modern boat with all the amenities for a perfect cruise down the River Nile.
 Choose between a three night cruise (Aswan – Luxor) or a more relaxing four night cruise (Luxor – Aswan).